Ahuss98/jumperjumper/README.md

         - [] event handler for when 3 successful jumps have been inputted to send word block
         - [] event listener to detect if word being typed matches block word
         - [] handler to let player model jump over word block and reset game loop
+        - [] when failed a jump show end screen
+        - [] create functionality for end screen to allow player to restart game